 In addition, not all models represent the aspects of the climate system relevant to a given question equally well.
-To account for that, a variety of different approaches have been used to weight, sub-select, or constrain models based on their historical performance.
-This has been done both regionally and globally as well as for a range of different target metrics such as end-of-century temperature change or Transient Climate Response (TCR) (for an overview see, e.g., Knutti et al., 2017a; Eyring et al., 2019; Brunner et al., 2020b).
+To account for this, a variety of different approaches have been used to weight, sub-select, or constrain models based on their historical performance.
+This has been done both regionally and globally as well as for a range of different target metrics such as end-of-century temperature change or transient climate response (TCR); for an overview, the reader is referred to studies such as Knutti et al. (2017a), Eyring et al. (2019), and Brunner et al. (2020b).
 Global mean temperature increase in particular is one of the most widely discussed effects of continuing climate change and the main focus of many public and political discussions.
-With the release of the new generation of CMIP6 models, this discussion has been sparked yet again, as several CMIP6 models show stronger warming than most of the earlier-generation CMIP5 models (Andrews et al., 2019; Gettelman et al., 2019; Golaz et al., 2019; Voldoire et al.,

-2019; Swart et al., 2019; Zelinka et al., 2020; Forster et al., 2020).
+With the release of the new generation of CMIP6 models, this discussion has been sparked yet again, as several CMIP6 models show stronger warming than most of the earlier-generation CMIP5 models (Andrews et al., 2019; Gettelman et al., 2019; Golaz et al., 2019; Voldoire et al., 2019; Swart et al., 2019; Zelinka et al., 2020; Forster et al., 2020).
 This raises the question of whether these models are accurate representations of the climate system and what that means for the interpretation of the historical climate record and the expected change due to future anthropogenic emissions.

-Here, we use the Climate model Weighting by Independence and Performance (ClimWIP) method (e.g., Knutti et al., 2017b; Lorenz et al., 2018; Brunner et al., 2019; Merrifield et al., 2020) to weight models in the CMIP6 MME.
-Weights are based on (i) each model's performance in simulating historical properties of the climate system such as horizontally resolved anomaly, variability, and trend fields, and (ii) its independence from the other models in the ensemble, estimated based on shared biases of climatology.
-In contrast to many other methods, which constrain model projections based on only one observable quantity, such as the warming trend (e.g., Giorgi and Mearns, 2002; Ribes et al., 2017; Jiménez-de-la Cuesta and Mauritsen, 2019; Liang et al., 2020; Nijsse et al., 2020; Tokarska et al., 2020), ClimWIP is based on multiple diagnostics, representing different aspects of the climate system.
-These diagnostics are chosen to evaluate a model's performance in simulating observed climatology, variability, and trend patterns.
-Note that, in contrast to other approaches such as emergent constraint-based methods, some of these diagnostics might not be highly correlated with the target metric (however, it is still important that they are physically relevant - to avoid introducing noise without useful information in the weighting).
-Combining a range of relevant diagnostics is less prone to overconfidence, since the risk of up-weighting a model because it "accidentally" fits observations for one diagnostic, while being far away from them in several others is greatly reduced.
-In turn, methods which are based on such a basket of diagnostics have been found to generally lead to weaker constraints (Sanderson et al., 2017; Brunner et al., 2020b), as the effect of the weighting typically weakens when adding more diagnostics (Lorenz et al., 2018).
+Here, we use the climate model weighting by independence and performance (ClimWIP) method (e.g., Knutti et al., 2017b; Lorenz et al., 2018; Brunner et al., 2019; Merrifield et al., 2020) to weight models in the CMIP6 MME.
+Weights are based on (i) each model's performance with respect to simulating historical properties of the climate system, such as horizontally resolved anomaly, variability, and trend fields, and (ii) its independence from the other models in the ensemble, which is estimated based on the shared biases of climatology.
+In contrast to many other methods that constrain model projections based on only one observable quantity, such as the warming trend (e.g., Giorgi and Mearns, 2002; Ribes et al., 2017; Jiménez-de-la Cuesta and Mauritsen, 2019; Liang et al., 2020; Nijsse et al., 2020; Tokarska et al., 2020), ClimWIP is based on multiple diagnostics, representing different aspects of the climate system.
+These diagnostics are chosen to evaluate a model's performance with respect to simulating observed climatology, variability, and trend patterns.
+Note that, in contrast to other approaches such as emergent constraint-based methods, some of these diagnostics might not be highly correlated with the target metric (however, it is still important that they are physically relevant in order to avoid introducing noise without useful information in the weighting).
+Combining a range of relevant diagnostics is less prone to overconfidence, as the risk of upweighting a model because it "accidentally" fits observations for one diagnostic while being far away from them in several others is greatly reduced.
+In turn, methods that are based on such a basket of diagnostics have been found to generally lead to weaker constraints (Sanderson et al., 2017; Brunner et al., 2020b), as the effect of the weighting typically weakens when adding more diagnostics (Lorenz et al., 2018).